-Heidi Randall has been the program director of Maine Boys to Men since July 2017 and, after a nationwide search, was chosen to be executive director.
+Heidi Randall was the program director of Maine Boys to Men from July 2017 to March 2021, when, after a nationwide search, she was chosen to be executive director.
 Heidi brings over 26 years of upper management experience within the for-profit and nonprofit sectors in Maine, having served in multiple gender-based violence organizations, with budgets of up to $1.5 million annually, as program director, associate director, and interim executive director.
-Heidi has gained extensive experience developing, delivering, and administering social change programming while working for Safe Voices, the Lower Hutt Domestic Violence Task Force, the Violence Against Women Act Measuring Effectiveness Initiative (VAWA MEI), the Maine Youth Action Network and Maine Boys to Men.
+Heidi has gained extensive experience developing, delivering, and administering social change programming while working for Safe Voices, the Lower Hutt Domestic Violence Task Force, the Violence Against Women Act Measuring Effectiveness Initiative (VAWA MEI), and the Maine Youth Action Network, as well as Maine Boys to Men.

 Heidi has worked in the fields of family violence, sexual assault and youth engagement in Vermont, Maine, and New Zealand.
 Before joining Maine Boys to Men, Heidi created a youth engagement program that spanned all of Maine, serving diverse communities and promoting adult and community partnerships with young people.
 In her work, Heidi facilitated youth-identified and youth-led social change projects.